This is a guide about Austrian food and drink specialties.

-Often while they are served like an Austrian beef goulash/ Hungarian Pörkölt.
+Often while they are served as an Austrian beef goulash/ Hungarian Pörkölt.

-Seasonal mushroom varieties, such as Chanterelle are served along or braised sweetened red cabbage.
+Seasonal mushroom varieties, such as Chanterelle are served along with or braised sweetened red cabbage.

 Käsespätzle - Cheese Spätzle

 Käse means cheese in German.
-In dialect, they sometimes appear as Kasspatzl on menus in Tyrol (West Austria).
+In Austrian German dialect, they sometimes appear as Kasspatzl on menus in Tyrol (West Austria).

 Kas is the dialect word for Käse and Spatzl stands for, you guessed it, Spätzle.